vinuesa/get_phylomarkers/INSTALL.md

 5. cd into the test_sequences dir (e.g. 'cd $HOME/test_sequences/core_genome')

+5.1 NOTE: if you want to perform a system-wide install, you will have to become the superuser and execute the same commands.

 6. Issue the following command to test if the distro is working on your system: '/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA', which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).

 7. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
 Note that for this second invocation, you will probably not need to prepend the full path to the script anymore, as symlinks are created to the scripts from your $HOME/bin dir (see NOTES below).

+7.1 NOTE: if you run the lines above as a superuser, the symlinks will have been created in /usr/local/bin

 8. Explore the help menu of the main script to see the options available for customization of the run.
 It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh